Getty Images: Acquisitions

 Since its formation, Getty Images has pursued an aggressive programme of acquisition, buying up many privately owned agencies that had built up the stock photography industry, from small family-run firms to larger agencies.
-By 1999, it had acquired one of the largest agencies, Tony Stone Images; the online art seller Art.com; the sports photography agency Allsport; and the market leader in the Benelux and Scandinavia: World View (1996, from Bert Blokhuis, four offices, for an undisclosed sum); journalistic specialists Liaison Agency; Newsmakers, the first digital news photo agency; Online USA, a specialist in celebrity shots; and the Hulton Press Library, the former archive of the British photojournalistic magazine Picture Post.
+After getting it start by acquiring Tony Stone Images, in March of 1995, which formed its foundation, by 1999 it had acquired the online art seller Art.com; the sports photography agency Allsport; and the market leader in the Benelux and Scandinavia: World View (1996, from Bert Blokhuis, four offices, for an undisclosed sum); journalistic specialists Liaison Agency; Newsmakers, the first digital news photo agency; Online USA, a specialist in celebrity shots; and the Hulton Press Library, the former archive of the British photojournalistic magazine Picture Post.
 The Hulton collection was sold by the BBC to Brian Deutsch in 1988, when it was renamed Hulton Deutsch.
 Getty Images purchased the Hulton collection in 1996 and renamed it Hulton Getty.
 With the acquisition of the Hulton Library, Getty Images took ownership of the rights to some 15 million photographs from British press archives dating back to the nineteenth century.
 Hulton Getty also included photographs from the Keystone Collection, as well as images by notable photographers such as Bert Hardy, Bill Brandt, Weegee, and Ernst Haas.

 Getty has branched out into stock audio, music and sound effects, and also video with the acquisition of EyeWire and Energy Film Library.
 Getty has partnered with other companies, including Slidely, for companies and advertisers to use the Getty Images video library of around 2 million videos.

 In 2000, Getty acquired one of its main competitors, Archive Photos of New York (a division of The Image Bank), for US$183 million.
 The Archive Photos library was combined with the Hulton Getty collection to form a new subsidiary, Hulton Archive.
 Archive Photos was formed in 1990 from the merger of Pictorial Parade (est. 1935) and Frederick Lewis Stock Photos (est. 1938), two well-established US photo agencies.
 Their collections included archive images from The New York Times, Metronome, and George Eastman House, and works by photographers such as Ruth Orkin, Anacleto Rapping, Deborah Feingold, Murray Garrett, Nat Fein and John Filo.